ModelWriter/Tarski/README.md

 [`Installation of Tarski Platform on ModelWriter`](https://youtu.be/NE7hESkaLCo) [`Screen cast that shows Tarski on action`](https://youtu.be/NE7hESkaLCo)

-For an example workspace, you can clone this source code repository [`Demonstrations`](https://github.com/ModelWriter/Demonstrations)
-An example configuration file [`HAVELSAN use case`](https://goo.gl/8Zqxi8)
+For an example workspace, you can clone this source code repository [`Demonstrations`](https://github.com/ModelWriter/Demonstrations) and an example configuration file [`HAVELSAN use case`](https://goo.gl/8Zqxi8).

 Objectives
 ---